California State Trade Expansion Program (STEP) grant application webinars (March 12, 2024 and March 26, 2024)

 Connect with future buyers and partners

 As part of your strategy, you should visit your desired foreign market(s) to connect with your future buyers and partners.
 One avenue to help you connect with overseas partners is to join a trade mission.
 The International Trade Administration has a schedule of upcoming trade missions that you may want to look into.
 The California Governor's Office of Business and Economic Development (GO-Biz) has a calendar of events and trade missions that you should explore as well.
 Assistance is available with connecting your business with overseas partners through the International Trade Administration's Gold Key Matching Service.
+The International Trade Administration also has tips to help you plan your international business trip.

 For more information about expanding your business overseas, please email the Office of Economic and Workforce Development at firstname.lastname@example.org.
 We would be more than happy to help you out.